Feb 12 2025 @ 08:00 - 10:00

 2025 started as one of the most challenging years for Korea in recent years, as it faces multiple crises including its political leadership, a major aviation accident, and an economic downturn with little prospects of improvements in the near future.

-Some of these hidden sources of growth include:
+Some of these include:

-1. Nature-based Solutions to environmental, social, and economic prosperity.
-Nature-based Solutions (NbS) play a strategic role in climate change mitigation, such as reforestation and mangrove restoration which act as carbon sinks, capturing CO₂ from the atmosphere.
+3. Nature-based Solutions to environmental, social, and economic prosperity.
+Nature-based Solutions (NbS) play a strategic and critical role in climate change mitigation, such as reforestation and mangrove restoration which act as carbon sinks, capturing CO₂ from the atmosphere.
 Forests alone capture 10-12% of global GHG emissions.
 Moreover, NbS is critical to climate change adaptation, building resilience to extreme weather, for example, and key to biodiversity and ecosystem health.
 Investment participation in NbS is growing globally, including carbon credit projects and market-based solutions that Korean investors can participate in.

 • Welcome remarks - by Jinho Chung, Co-Chair, Impact for Breakfast Seoul